Titanium dioxide as the food colourant E171

 The latest EFSA opinion on E171 published in May 2021 finds no conclusive evidence showing harmful effects from the intake of E171.
 Yet, the EFSA concluded that it no longer considers E171 safe as a food additive because concerns for genotoxicity could not be ruled out.
 EFSA previously concluded that ‘the use of TiO2 as a food additive does not raise a genotoxic concern’.

-Read more about the Health Canada report on E171.
+Read more about the about the opinions.

 Why did the EFSA change its opinion about the safety of E171?